Ipsos iSay Review

 How to get started

 You can join directly from the website or on your mobile app.
 Just click the “Join Now” button on the home page.
 Membership is free, and there are no hidden fees.
-It has a mobile app (iSay app) available on both Google Play and the App Store.
-Remember to fill out your profile honestly and accurately from the beginning to avoid getting flagged as a “bad respondent”, which could lead to account suspension and not getting paid.
+It has a mobile app available on both Google Play and the App Store.
+Remember to fill out your profile honestly and accurately from the beginning to avoid getting flagged as an inattentive respondent, which could lead to account suspension and not getting paid.

 What type of surveys will I take part in?